 Frequency assignments to be taken into account in the coordination procedure are mentioned in § 1 to 5 of Appendix 5 (see also Rules of Procedure concerning No. 9.36 and Appendix 5).

-1.1 The period between the date of receipt by the Bureau of relevant information under No. 9.1 or 9.2 for a satellite network and the date of bringing into use of the assignments of the satellite network in question shall in no circumstance exceed seven years as referred to in No. 11.44.
+1.1 The period between the date of receipt by the Bureau of relevant information under No. 9.1A for a satellite network and the date of bringing into use of the assignments of the satellite network in question shall in no circumstance exceed seven years as referred to in No. 11.44.
 Consequently, frequency assignments not complying with these time-limits will no longer be taken into account under the provisions of No. 9.27 and Appendix 5.
 (See also Nos.
 11.43A, 11.48, Resolution 49 (Rev.WRC-15) and Resolution 552 (WRC-15).)

 Reasons: Editorial change consequential to WRC-15 decision to suppress the submission of API for satellite systems that are subject to coordination procedure.